-A spray bottle full of tea and a wide-toothed comb can work wonders, says trichologist Brigette Hill.
+A spray bottle full of tea and a wide-toothed comb can work wonders, says Hill.

-Hill says to begin by making an equivalent of 3-5 cups of tea.
+Hill says to begin by making an equivalent of three to five cups of tea.
 "The finer the hair the less tea needed the thicker and denser the hair the more brewed tea will be needed," she says.
 "Allow the bags or leaves to steep longer than you would if you were preparing to drink."

 Once your hair is shampooed and prior to conditioning, saturate hair fibers with the tea solution.
-Use fingers and comb to evenly distribute solution through out the hair, and cover with a shower cap for 7-10 minutes.
-Rinse with lukewarm water, condition and style.
+Use fingers and comb to evenly distribute the solution throughout the hair, and cover with a shower cap for seven to ten minutes.
+Rinse with lukewarm water, condition, and style.
 Use this treatment once a week on any hair type.